micro-os-plus/utils-lists-xpack/README.md

 ### Status

+The **utils-lists** source library is fully functional.

-The lists classes are fully functional and are used to manage several lists in the µOS++ RTOS scheduler (like threads, mutexes, devices, etc).
+The lists classes are used to manage several lists in the µOS++ RTOS scheduler (like threads, mutexes, devices, etc).

 ### C++ API

-The methods available for the intrusive list are:
+The C++ methods available for the intrusive list are:

 ```c++
 pointer head (void);